ROYSE SINGS ABOUT THE INTOXICATION OF LOVE IN ‘OXYGEN

 My First album definitely focused on a pop vibe where I tried to explore the struggles I’ve been through and turn them into something positive.
 I love the fact you promote self-acceptance and self-love in your music.

-Can you tell me a bit more about your own journey and why this is so important to you?
+Can you tell me more about your journey and why this is so important to you?

-It is so important to me because the way I was able to heal through my self-hatred and self-worth was by creating music.
-I basically use writing songs as one big therapy session and it helps me a lot.
+It is so important to me because I was able to heal through my self-hatred and self-worth by creating music.
+I basically use writing songs as one big therapy session, which helps me a lot.